AI Engines Now Cite Images in Answers. Schema.org Quietly Replaced Alt Text as the Strongest Signal.

 - Page speed and Core Web Vitals

-- Image dimensions and format (WebP, AVIF)
+- Modern formats and sensible dimensions (WebP, AVIF)

 AI engines reward something different:

-ImageObjectJSON-LD withcontentUrl,caption, anddescriptionpopulated- A
+ImageObjectJSON-LD withcontentUrl,caption, and a meatydescriptionpopulated- A

 creatororauthorlink to a definedOrganizationorPerson - A

-What an ImageObject block actually looks like
+What a proper ImageObject block looks like

 {